Virginia Credit Union Stadium – Fredericksburg Nationals

 After years of playing in the decrepit Pfitzner Stadium in Woodbridge, VA, the Potomac Nationals were set to move 30 miles south to Fredericksburg and become the Fredericksburg Nationals in 2020.
 Since the 2020 season was canceled due to COVID-19, the move to the new ballpark was delayed by a year.

 Other stands scattered around the ballpark include Chick-fil-A and Freddie’s Frozen Custard.
-There is also a large tent in right field that has a liquor bar, popcorn, and Dippin’ Dots.
-There are two grab-n-go areas through the park, where fans can purchase bottled drinks and snacks self-serve, and use self-checkout to pay.
+There is also a large area in right field that has a liquor bar, popcorn, and Dippin’ Dots.
+There are two grab-n-go areas throughout the park, where fans can purchase bottled drinks and snacks self-serve, and use self-checkout to pay.
 The ballpark serves Pepsi products.
 There are several local brew options including the team’s own Sluggin’ Gus named for George Washington’s father and the team mascot.
-Prices tend to be a little high, but are on par with what you would expect at most ballparks.
+Prices tend to be a little high but are on par with what you would expect at most ballparks.
 Also, we noticed on our visit and also heard from fans that concession lines are extremely long and slow.
 Therefore, we suggest the grab-n-go areas.

 The Ballpark is located at the end of Carl D. Silver Parkway, which can create some traffic issues as there is only one way in and out.
 While the address is 42 Jackie Robinson Way, this is a new road so it may not show up on your GPS.
 Instead, point your GPS to the Fredericksburg Expo and Conference Center.
-Parking is available here or at the lots surrounding the ballpark for $5.
-While there are many restaurants and shops within a couple of miles, there is not much within walking distance.
+Parking is available here or at the lots surrounding the ballpark for $6.
+While there are many restaurants and shops within a couple of miles, there is not much within walking distance, except for the Wegmans.

-In the first year at their new ballpark, the fans have shown up in full force.
-Twenty-eight of the first thirty-five games were sellouts.
+In the first three years at their new ballpark, the fans have definitely shown up in full force.
 One can expect a nearly full crowd for most games, especially on the weekends.
 Crowds average around 3,000+ during the week and 4,000-5,000 on the weekend.
-Despite not having a lot to cheer about due to the performance of the team, the fans are still involved and into the game.
-Being so close to their parent team in DC, there are many fans in Washington Nationals gear at FredNats Ballpark.
+The fans are involved, cheer frequently, and are into the game.
+Being so close to their parent team in DC, there are many fans in Washington Nationals gear at Virginia Credit Union Stadium.

 With only one way to and from the ballpark, plan a little extra time when going to a game.
-Also, there is not much parking surrounding the new ballpark yet (and the team has acknowledged this), so that is another good reason to arrive early.
 Interstate 95 is generally a parking lot from Fredericksburg to Washington, D.C., so if you are traveling via I-95, plan accordingly.

 Gate entry and security are pretty relaxed.
 Of course, you can save time by purchasing tickets ahead of time.
 With the size of the crowds, this is not a bad idea anyway to ensure yourself a seat!

-Once inside the ballpark access is a breeze on the 360-degree concourse, except the hiccup behind the club level.
+Once inside the ballpark access is a breeze on the 360-degree concourse, with the exception of the hiccup behind the club level.

 Return on Investment 3

-This is one of the few areas where FredNats Ballpark received low marks.
-Ticket prices range from $13.78 to $21.20 in the seats and are $10.60 for standing room only.
-While this is a brand-new state-of-the-art ballpark, this is a little steep for Low-A ball.
-Prices like this may wear off as the newness of the ballpark fades, especially if the team stays Low-A. As previously mentioned parking is $5 in the lots surrounding the ballpark.
+This is one of the few areas where Virginia Credit Union Stadium received low marks.
+Ticket prices range from $15 to $22 in the seats, and are $10 for standing room only.
+While this is a new state-of-the-art ballpark, this is a little steep for Low-A ball.
+Prices like this may wear off as the newness of the ballpark fades, especially if the team stays Low-A. As previously mentioned parking is $6 in the lots surrounding the ballpark.
 If you are looking to cut costs, be sure to attend on Tuesdays as $2 tickets are offered in sections 1, 22, & 23, which are beyond the dugouts.
 There are also $2 tacos on Tuesdays.

 The new ballpark receives several extra points for the following:

-After enduring several years of playing a “dump” in Woodbridge, the FredNats organization now has a beautiful, brand-new ballpark it can call its own and be proud of.
-A night out at the new FredNats Ballpark will be a great experience for many years to come!
+After enduring several years of playing in a “dump” in Woodbridge, the FredNats organization now has a beautiful, brand-new ballpark it can call its own and be proud of.
+A night out at the new Virginia Credit Union Ballpark Ballpark will be a great experience for many years to come!